BinTuner/Dev/README.md

 sudo pip install -r requirements.txt
 ```

-if you encounter an error message like this:
+If you encounter an error message like this:

 ```
 Could not find a version that satisfies the requirement fn>=0.2.12 (from -r requirements.txt (line 2)) (from versions:)
 No matching distribution found for fn>=0.2.12 (from -r requirements.tet (line 2))
 ```
-please try again or install each manually
+Please try again or install each manually

 ```
 pip install fn>=0.2.12